More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 About AI Image Caption Generator

 AI Image Caption Generator looks at a photograph and writes a natural-English sentence describing what it sees, such as "a brown dog running through tall grass" or "a plate of pasta with red sauce on a wooden table".
-It uses an open-source vision-language model in the BLIP / ViT-GPT2 family that has been trained on millions of image and caption pairs, so it learns the relationship between visual features (edges, colors, objects, scenes) and human-written descriptions.
+It uses the open-source vit-gpt2-image-captioning vision-language model (a ViT image encoder with a GPT-2 text decoder) that has been trained on millions of image and caption pairs, so it learns the relationship between visual features (edges, colors, objects, scenes) and human-written descriptions.
 The model runs entirely inside your browser tab through the Hugging Face Transformers.js runtime, with a WebGPU backend when available and a WebAssembly fallback otherwise, which means your picture never gets uploaded to any server.
 Typical uses include drafting alt-text for accessibility and SEO, naming and tagging large photo libraries, creating starting captions for social posts, helping visually impaired users explore images, and assisting content moderators who need a quick textual hint about what a photo contains.
 The first call downloads the model weights (around 250 MB) into the browser cache so subsequent captions take only a couple of seconds.
 Quality is best on everyday scenes, animals, food, objects, and outdoor photos; abstract art, charts, and text-heavy images are harder for the model and may produce generic captions.
+See also our AI keyword extractor and AI translator.

 What does the AI Image Caption Generator actually do?

-The tool reads an image you upload, runs it through a deep neural network that combines a vision encoder (ViT or BLIP) with a language decoder (GPT-2 style), and returns a one-sentence English description of the picture.
+The tool reads an image you upload, runs it through a deep neural network that combines a ViT vision encoder with a GPT-2 language decoder (the vit-gpt2-image-captioning model), and returns a one-sentence English description of the picture.
 The model has been trained on millions of image and caption pairs scraped from the public web, so it has learned visual concepts (dog, beach, pizza, computer) and the typical sentence patterns humans use to describe scenes ("a X doing Y in/on Z").
 The result is short, factual, and works well as alt text, an SEO image description, or a starting point for a longer caption.
 It does not invent stories, name specific people, or read text inside the image.

 What image file types are supported and how large can the file be?